 There is no checkmate but rather you must capture the King!
 This allows you to move into check with the understanding that YOUR King could be captured.
 Of course, Your Team Color hopefully can block the check!
 If a King is captured, play continues without that color in the sequence.
 That colors pieces remain on the board with no influence and can be captured as in regular chess.
 For example if Blacks King was captured, Black is out.
 In that case the other team will have two moves to your one move.
-It would White, Gold, Silver – White, Gold, Silver… Not a good situation to be in.
+It would White, Gold, Silver — White, Gold, Silver… in that order.
+Not a good situation to be in.

 These are the two additional rules for this game: